assoyas/TES3MP-Scripts/PlayTime/README.md

 |:----|:-----|
 |/playtime|Displays player's total play time on the server.
 The variable is stored in player's data file in seconds.
 The function converts it into days/hours/minutes/seconds format and then modifies the string to account for plural, singular or non-existant values.
 The result is displayed in a TES3 message box.|
 |/playtime all|Displays a TES3 list box with the names, PIDs and their play time of all connected players.
 The time, stored in their data files, is converted from seconds to d/h/m/s format.|

+## CHANGELOG:
+### 1.1:
+Instead of adding 1 towards each playTime for every 1-second timer function that expires, calculate the time between current and previous tick and add this new number (unless it is more than 10 seconds).
+This should lead to a more accurate track of time for more laggy servers.

+### 1.0:
+Initial release of the script.